 They are equipped with tools and equipment specific to rescuing firefighters.
 Thus can include things to swap out masks or give them air if they are out.
 The guys are RIT are considered fresh because they won’t be actually working on the fire ground to maintain energy incase needed.

-Thier you have it.
-The number one reason firefighters run it on a burning building is when someone is suspected to be still inside.
+The number one reason Firefighters run it on a burning building is when someone is suspected to be still inside.
 Firefighters are hardwired to run towards these things to help those who can’t help themselves.
 This isn’t about looking cool are ending up the news.
-It’s about doing the job you train so hard to do.
-Save lives.
+It’s about doing the job you train so hard to do, which is why there’s so many Pros and Cons of being a Firefighter